focusnet/focus-resources-server/README.md

 In short, any data being stored in the resource server is a valid JSON object that respects at least the focus-object JSON schema.

-All JSON schemas are stored in the `www/schemas/` directory.
-It is possible for every resources server to define its own JSON schemas, and to let other participants of the FOCUS solution to use them to instantiate new objects.
-FIXME move to own repo.
+All JSON schemas defined by the FOCUS consortium are stored in the `focus-data-model` github repository.
+It is possible for other participants to define their own JSON schemas, and to let other participants of the FOCUS solution use them to instantiate new objects.

 If JSON schemas evolve, they must remain compatible with earlier versions.
 This garantees that older equipments and services will still be able to be understood by their newer counterparts.